 Readers – proclaiming the scripture during services.
 Our readers use good projection, assisted by our sound system, to make sure this part of the liturgy is accessible to everyone.

-Sidespeople – greeting and assisting parishioners and visitors as they arrive and during services, attending to special needs and supporting the liturgy.
+Sidespeople – assisting parishioners and visitors as they enter the church and during services, attending to special needs and supporting the liturgy.

 Altar Guild members – maintaining the vestments, linens, silver and other objects used during the services, arranging the flowers and preparing the sanctuary for worship.